polterguy/polterguy.github.io/documentation/magic/index.md

 }
 ```

-The above arguments are the same as when creating a new task, bu implies the following.
+The above arguments are the same as when creating a new task and implies the following.

 * __[id]__ - The ID or name of the task you want to update
 * __[description]__ - The new description of the task